 Founded in 1994, Exelixis, Inc. (NASDAQ: EXEL) is a commercially successful, oncology-focused biotechnology company that strives to accelerate the discovery, development and commercialization of new medicines for difficult-to-treat cancers.
 Following early work in model system genetics, we established a broad drug discovery and development platform that has served as the foundation for our continued efforts to bring new cancer therapies to patients in need.
 Our discovery efforts have resulted in four commercially available products, CABOMETYX® (cabozantinib), COMETRIQ® (cabozantinib), COTELLIC® (cobimetinib) and MINNEBRO® (esaxerenone), and we have entered into partnerships with leading pharmaceutical companies to bring these important medicines to patients worldwide.
 Supported by revenues from our marketed products and collaborations, we are committed to prudently reinvesting in our business to maximize the potential of our pipeline.
 We are supplementing our existing therapeutic assets with targeted business development activities and internal drug discovery - all to deliver the next generation oExelixis medicines and help patients recover stronger and live longer.
 Exelixis is a member of the Standard & Poor's (S&P) MidCap 400 index, which measures the performance of profitable mid-sized companies.
-For more information about Exelixis, please visit www.exelixis.com, follow @ Exelixis.lnc, on Facebook.
+In November 2020, the company was named to Fortunes 100 Fastest-Growing Companies list for the first time, ranking 17th overall and the third-highest biopharmaceutical company.
+For more information about Exelixis, please visit www.exelixis.com, follow @ Exelixislnc on Twitter or like Exelixis.lnc, on Facebook.